The risks and rewards of caregiving for loved ones with dementia

 As the population ages, the need will continue to grow.
 But caring for loved ones can take a toll, especially if the caregiver also has health issues.

-About 40% of caregivers have two or more chronic illnesses, and around 35% age 65 and older have a disability, according to the .
+About 40% of caregivers have two or more chronic illnesses, and around 35% age 65 and older have a disability, according to the CDC.
 Providing care to others makes it harder for them to take good care of themselves.
 It also places them at higher risk for a range of mental disorders and other health issues, including anxiety, depression and cognitive decline.

 Even so, the Sullivans' gratitude list grows nightly.
 Sullivan believes that practice along with mindfulness and other types of self-care are crucial.
 "When I feel burdened, which happens at least twice a day," she said, "I stop and say, 'What am I not facing, and how am I not caring for myself?'
 The truth is, this is hard.
 It's very hard."